MOSAIC-Satellite/Documentation/docs/getting_mosaic/self_assemble/print_frame.md

 - Interior 3D printed brackets for securely mounting MOSAIC's circuit boards

-Follow the steps below to get your MOSAIC frame.
+Follow the steps below to fabricate your MOSAIC frame.

 ---

-### I. Downloading the 3D models
+## I. Downloading the 3D models

 All necessary STL files are provided via the MOSAIC GitHub repository